trueadm/ripple

 |

-is a reactive array, and that means you can access properties normally using numeric index.
+The RippleArray is a reactive array, and that means you can access properties normally using numeric index.
 However,

-will be not be reactive, instead you should use $length
+accessing the length property of a RippleArray will be not be reactive, instead you should use $length.

 Reactive Set

-class, and supports all of its methods and properties.
+The RippleSet extends the standard JS Set class, and supports all of its methods and properties.
 However,

-will be not be reactive, instead you should use $size
+accessing the size property of a RippleSet will be not be reactive, instead you should use $size.

 |